 God’s economy is different than that of the world.
 The world gets even, we turn the other cheek (Matthew 5:39.
 Matthew 5:43-47).
 The world is out for glory, while we serve without recognition.
 I’m not suggesting that you or any other leader become a doormat.
 That is contrary to the essence of leadership.
 I only want to encourage you to take the high road even when life presents you with difficult challenges.
 Furthermore, by walking in love your discernment is enhanced (Philippians 1:9-11) so as to escape deception and its resulting spiritual blindness (1 John 1:5-7.
 1 John 4:6-12).

-* This blog is dedicated to the memory of my younger brother David Carl Warren who was murdered in 1986 at the age of 27.
+This blog is dedicated to the memory of my younger brother David Carl Warren (January 29, 1960 – June 5, 1987) who was murdered at the age of 27.
 He was murdered while sleeping in his car in Golden Gate Park by a gang in search of money.
-They were able to get $5 dollars from him in the struggle that resulted in his being stabbed in the heart.
+They were able to steal $5 dollars from him in the struggle that resulted in his being stabbed in the heart.
 He subsequently attempted to drive himself to the hospital but wrecked his car on the way.
 He was pronounced dead not long after arriving at the emergency room.
 Fitting he died of a broken heart even as our Wonderful Savior Jesus Christ did on the cross (1).